 Kieya Rajasegaran, Sustainability Officer

 I support the Sustainable Development Manager in delivering a range of communications and events to staff and students, showcasing some of the exciting projects underway at UEA as well as helping people find out more about getting involved.

 I am on a 12-month Year in Industry placement with the Sustainability Team, from my BSc course in Environmental Science with the School of Environmental Science at UEA.
-I'm interested in living a sustainable life, and exploring how to communicate the benefits of being environmentally and socially aware.

 Engineering and Infrastructure

 Paul Thacker, Senior Engineering Manager

 As a chartered building services engineer I am responsible for overseeing all the UEA building projects from a Mechanical and Electrical (M&E) point of view.
 I am also responsible for UEA’s Life Cycle Replacement (LCR) project, which gives a detailed 25-year forecast of the investment needed to keep the estate in a good condition.
 I also support the Estates Maintenance Team in legislative compliance, through designing engineering solutions for various systems.

 My role within the team is to look after the University's electrical infrastructure.
 This ranges from our 11,000v high-voltage network down to the socket outlets that supply your desk PCs.
 I also work closely with the Maintenance and Helpdesk teams in resolving issues that arise, such as problems with internal and external lighting complaints.
 Other areas that I am involved with across the campus are fire alarm systems, refuge systems, lifts and the access control.

 Theo is working to ensure that building systems are operating correctly and efficiently, and assisting Maintenance and Helpdesk to deal with reactive issues.
 Theo will also be working on longer-term strategic engineering projects across campus.